varnish/Varnish-Book/varnish_book.rst

    The default parsing and TTL assignment are done before ``vcl_backend_response`` is executed.
    The TTL changing process is recorded in the ``TTL`` tag of ``varnishlog``.

-   ..
-TODO for the author: Find this rst file and update it
-   .. also, ask why some files are in include and under build.

 Exercise: Avoid caching a page ..............................